The Princess Bride (novel)

 The Princess Bride: S. Morgenstern's Classic Tale of True Love and High Adventure, The "Good Parts" Version is a 1973 fantasy romance novel by American writer William Goldman.
 The book combines elements of comedy, adventure, fantasy, drama, romance, and fairy tale.
-It is presented as an abridgment of a longer work by the fictional S. Morgenstern, and Goldman's "commentary" asides are constant throughout.
+It is metafictionally presented as an abridgment of a longer work by the fictional S. Morgenstern, and Goldman's commentary asides are constant throughout.
 It was originally published in the United States by Harcourt Brace, then later by Random House, while in the United Kingdom it was later published by Bloomsbury.

-The book was adapted into a 1987 feature film directed by Rob Reiner from a screenplay written by Goldman.
+The book was adapted into a 1987 feature film directed by Rob Reiner, starring Cary Elwes and Robin Wright.

 William Goldman said, "I've gotten more responses on The Princess Bride than on everything else I've done put together—all kinds of strange outpouring letters.
 Something in The Princess Bride affects people."

-A segment of the book was published as "Duel Scene (From The Princess Bride)" in the anthology The Best of All Possible Worlds (1980), which was edited by Spider Robinson.
+When the original edition failed to sell well, the author and editor Spider Robinson convinced Goldman to let him excerpt the novel, namely the "Duel Scene", in the anthology The Best of All Possible Worlds (1980).
+Robinson believes this helped the novel reach the right audience.

 In 2015, a collection of essays on the novel and the film adaptation was published entitled The Princess Bride and Philosophy.